- Teaches students:

 15 years ago, I started learning to play piano and began my life-long pursuit of music.
 This pursuit has led me in a wide variety of directions.
 Today, I am a doctoral student at Wheaton Graduate School, and enjoy playing and teaching piano in my free time.

 I have a passion for a wide variety of styles of music.
 For several years, I played piano professionally for weddings, shows, and musicals.
 I have led worship for many churches in Michigan and Connecticut.
 During my time at Yale, I was president of an organization called Yale Musical Cure, in which I played piano at hospitals, hospices, and benefit concerts.
-At Yale, I also studied theory, piano, sight-singing, and composition.
-I gained teaching experience, and have loved teaching students ever since.
+At Yale, I also gained teaching experience, and have loved teaching students ever since.

 My teaching style varies from student to student.
 Music is a wonderfully diverse subject and every student has his own aspirations.
 I will do my best to cater each lesson to the student's goals and interests.
 Whether that is classical, rock, jazz, folk, country, pop or anything in between.